RamRajurkar/My-Projects/README.md

 ### Additional Notes:

+- Make sure to replace your valid email address and password from which you want to send email and create a passkey of your password from account manager and enable two step authentication for security.
 - Make sure to enable "Less Secure Apps" in your Gmail account settings to allow SMTP access.
 - Ensure that MongoDB is installed and running, or update the connection details to use a remote MongoDB server.
 - For security reasons, avoid hardcoding sensitive information directly into the script.
 Instead, consider using environment variables or configuration files.